jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/implementation-attempt-2002.md

 The module is now in an organization that J Core can work with and it can run the containing machine code with multiple threads and create memory objects from the memory object layouts.
 Other modules can quite easily work with the module.

-That’s what J Core basically does: run machine code in multiple threads and create memory objects.
+That’s what J Core basically might: run machine code in multiple threads and create memory objects.
 If you correctly organize an module then J Core can work with it.

 J Core sets some rules on how to organize the modules.
 It doesn’t create the modules itself.
 It only sets the rules.